ncl-icb-analytics/wf_ahp_datapack/README.md

 * The terminal will announce the status of the current execution.
 * After execution, the generated output can be found in the output folder.

+## .env settings
+The following settings should be present in the .env file:

+* SQL_ADDRESS: Set to a string of the connection address of the NCL Sandpit ("XXXXXXXXXX01.AD.ELC.NHS.UK,1460")
+* PIPELINE_NWFS: Set to True or False if you want the NHS Workforce Statistics Pipeline to execute
+* PIPELINE_PWR: Set to True or False if you want the PWR Pipeline to execute

 ## Licence
 This repository is dual licensed under the [Open Government v3]([https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) & MIT.
 All code can outputs are subject to Crown Copyright.